Teriyaki Salmon with Sriracha Cream

 - While continuing to whisk, stir in slurry mixture.
 Cook teriyaki sauce until it thickens enough to coat the back of a spoon (like watery honey), about 2-5 minutes.
 Remove from heat and allow sauce to cool.
 Tip: place bowl in the refrigerator for about 20 minutes to speed up the process.

-- In a ziplock bag, add the brined salmon fillets.
-Pour in teriyaki sauce and gently massage bag so that salmon filets are coated.
+- In a Ziploc bag (gallon sized), add the brined salmon fillets.
+Pour in teriyaki sauce and gently massage bag so that salmon fillets are coated.
 Seal bag and let fillets marinate in the refrigerator for at least 30 minutes or ideally overnight.

-- Preheat oven to 400 degrees.
-Lightly coat a small baking dish with cooking spray.
+- Preheat oven to 400 degrees F. Lightly coat a small baking dish with cooking spray.

 - Arrange salmon fillets in the prepared baking dish.
 Pour remaining teriyaki sauce (from the bag) in the baking dish).